Recent Publications

 Zamil MS, Harland DP, Fisher BK, Davis MG, Schwartz JR, Geitmann A. (2021) Journal of the Mechanics and Physics of Solids 148: 104290

 We used finite element modeling to simulate the hair growth process and identify the forces that enables follicles to push the growing hair outside of the skin.
-We also identified the structures that enable a hair fibre to emerge from the skin while simultaneously being firmly anchored.
+We identified the structures that enable a hair fibre to emerge from the skin.
 More...

 Click here for a complete list of publications.